 Route InformationSouth Ramp Route

 Based on my experience, this route is far and away the most popular way to climb this peak.
-Total elevation gain is 2,700 feet, and most parties will be able to complete the round-trip climb in no more than six hours.
+Total elevation gain is 2,700 feet, and most parties will be able to complete the round-trip climb in no more than six to eight hours.
 Start off on the nature trail that circles Swiftcurrent Lake and follow signs to the North Shore Lake Josephine Trail.
 As the trail begins to wind around Josephine, you'll pass a small pond below the trail to the left that holds large chunks of ice well into the summer months.
 Shortly thereafter, take note of a steep 20-foot tall cliff that overhangs the trail on the right.
 Once past the cliff, the trail passes through a short stretch of forest.
 After breaking out of the trees, study the very large, sheer cliff that rises a few hundred feet high above the trail to the right.
 Edwards refers to a "great waterfall" that tumbles over this cliff; however, the waterfall is not as grand as it once was, for the water that makes its way over the cliff is often reduced to a mere trickle.
 Still, the cliff is usually quite wet and appears very dark, and as such is easily distinguishable from the Josephine Trail.
 Leave the trail once directly beneath the cliff, and plod straight uphill through sparse vegetation.
-This is fantastic grizzly bear habitat, and sows with cubs are regularly viewed in this area.
+This is prime grizzly bear habitat, and sows with cubs are regularly viewed in this area.
 Make TONS of noise and stay close to your climbing partners while ascending this hillside to avoid any surprise encounters!

 The Miner's Trail Route